Table of Contents

 To help you decide whether Lowe’s vs. Home Depot Pro desk services are right for your business or personal projects, review the benefits available and gauge what is vital to your bottom line and what falls into the category of “bells and whistles.”

 These programs are a great way to save time and money if you shop at either of the two largest home improvement retail stores in the country.
-Lowe’s and Home Depot contractor pricing, shipping discounts, business tools, credit cards, and many other options are helpful for small-scale or larger projects.
+Lowe’s and Home Depot contractor pricing, shipping discounts, business tools, credit card accounts, and many other options are helpful for small-scale or larger projects.
 The advantages of having a Lowe’s business account vs. a Home Depot business account vary widely, so we’ve compiled a helpful comparison of the two services to see which is the best fit for you.

 Home Depot Pro Desk